argoproj/argo-cd/docs/operator-manual/rbac.md

 use the [`argocd admin settings rbac` command](../user-guide/commands/argocd_admin_settings_rbac.md) to validate them.
 This tool allows you to test whether a certain role or subject can perform the requested action with a policy that's not live yet in the system, i.e. from a local file or config map.
-Additionally, it can be used against the live policy in the cluster your Argo CD is running in.
+Additionally, it can be used against the live RBAC configuration in the cluster your Argo CD is running in.

 ### Validating a policy

-To check whether your new policy is valid and understood by Argo CD's RBAC implementation, you can use the [`argocd admin settings rbac validate` command](../user-guide/commands/argocd_admin_settings_rbac_validate.md).
+To check whether your new policy configuration is valid and understood by Argo CD's RBAC implementation, you can use the [`argocd admin settings rbac validate` command](../user-guide/commands/argocd_admin_settings_rbac_validate.md).

 ### Testing a policy